-How to grow chilli is important if you're arthritic; or do you spell it chili?
-Just as hot!
+How to grow chilli is important if you are arthritic.
+Red-hot is the word.

-They are an important part of your armamentarium of coloured foods that give us protection against cancer.
+They are an important part of your armamentarium of coloured-foods that give us protection against tumours.
 The reds particularly have lycopenes that halve the rate of prostate tumours; enjoy your tomatoes and chillies.
 Actually guavas and watermelons are the richest sources.

-Well, it was in development but is now complete, and I've just updated it to add something on jalapenos and smoking chilies.
+It was in development but is now complete; I have just updated it to add something on jalapenos and smoking chilies.

-How to grow chilli as the pepper family is full of vitamin C and is one of the strongly anti inflammatory foods.
+How to grow chilli as the pepper family is full of vitamin C and unexpectedly is one of the strongly anti-inflammatory foods.

-Week 1 is the 1st October in the southern hemisphere.
+Week 1 is the 2nd October in the Southern Hemisphere.

 Choose your site in full sun.
-You really only need one plant, but eight came in a tray, so I've planted all of them.
-They are self pollinating so, if you share a tray with seven friends, you should all be happy.
+You really only need one plant but eight came in a tray, so I have planted all of them.
+They are self-pollinating so, if you share a tray with seven friends you should all be happy.

 Clear out the ground, removing all traces of the last crop and weeds.
-The piece I've chosen is about ten foot square or 3 square metres.
-We had limas in here last, so it's good to follow a legume with a leafy crop; the beans have left a residue of nitrogen in the soil that is now available.
+The piece I've chosen is about ten foot square or 3m2.
+We had limas in here last so it is good to follow a legume with a leafy crop; the beans have left a residue of nitrogen in the soil that is now available.

 On the subject of organic gardening, one is very dependent on bacteria that form on the roots of legumes like beans and peas.

-These little bugs trap nitrogen from the atmosphere which is vital for your organically grown vegetables if you are determined not to use fertilizers for your dark green leaves.
+These little bugs trap nitrogen from the atmosphere which is vital for your organically grown vegetables if you are determined not to use chemical fertilizers for dark-green leaves.

 In any case we should be eating plenty of legumes.
-Reducing your red meat, and replacing some of it with beans, peas and chickpeas will certainly improve your health.
+Reducing your red meat, and replacing some of it with beans, peas and lentils will certainly improve your well-being.

-We aren't vegetarians, but we do supplement our diet with plenty of legumes to keep our cholesterol down.
-In any case fresh peas and beans from the garden are delicious, and the nitrogen they leave in the soil is just what your chillies need.
+We are not vegetarians but we do supplement our diet with plenty of legumes to keep our cholesterol down.
+In any case fresh peas and beans from the garden are delicious; and the nitrogen they leave in the soil is just what your chillies need.

-I couldn't bring myself to hoe out these beauties; they are weeds really in the vegetable garden, but so beautiful at the moment, and a reminders of the many friends that I left behind in Europe.
+I could not bring myself to hoe out these beauties; they are weeds really in the vegetable garden, but so beautiful at the moment, and a reminders of the many friends that I left behind in Europe.
 There common name is Heart's Ease; that describes our gardening perfectly.

 Sitting behind the Cape violas

 I started digging some holes, about a spade square, and as deep.
-They don't need to be large unless you have very hard, unworked ground.
+They do not need to be large unless you have very hard, unworked ground.

-It's astonishing how 5' of kitchen and garden waste decomposes down in three to
+It is astonishing how 5 foot of kitchen and garden waste decomposes down in three to

 four months into two miserly feet of humus like this.
 Made late last